 3. Used and Leased Vehicles are Covered Too

-Under California Lemon Law, used cars, as well as new cars and leased vehicles, are covered so long as they have an active warranty.
+Used cars, as well as new cars and leased vehicles, are covered so long as they have an active warranty.
 This is yet another reason to be careful when shopping for a used car.
 Before you trade that money in for a pink slip, ask whether the vehicle still has an active warranty, and find out what exactly the warranty covers.

 4. Expect the Manufacturer to Push Back

 It is common in Lemon Law cases for the manufacturer to deny the consumer’s claim.
-They might argue that the problem the vehicle is experiencing was a result of damages incurred during driving, in which case the California Lemon Law may not apply.
+They might argue that the problem the vehicle is experiencing was a result of damages incurred during driving, in which case the CA Lemon Law may not apply.
 It’s important to keep in mind that the Lemon Law is not a set of clear cut rules but a guideline meant to help settle disputes while still giving enough room for both sides to make their argument.